Q: What is Amazon X-Ray?

 Q: Can I use X-Ray to track requests from applications or services spread across multiple regions?

 Yes, you can use X-Ray to track requests flowing through applications or services across multiple regions.
 X-Ray data is stored locally to the processed region but with enough information to enable client applications to combine the data and provide a global view of traces.
-Region annotation for AWS services will be added automatically, however, customers will need to instrument custom services to add the regional annotation to make use of the cross-region support.
+Region annotation for Amazon Web Services services will be added automatically, however, customers will need to instrument custom services to add the regional annotation to make use of the cross-region support.

 Q: How long does it take for trace data to be available in X-Ray?